mit-cml/appinventor-sources/docs/components/sensors/gyroscopesensor.md

 ### GyroscopeChanged

-<div block-type = "component_event" component-selector = "GyroscopeSensor" event-selector = "GyroscopeChanged" event-params = "xAngularVelocity-yAngularVelocity-zAngularVelocity-timestamp" id = "gyroscopesensor-gyroscopechanged"></div>
+<div block-type = "component_event" component-selector = "GyroscopeSensor" event-selector = "GyroscopeChanged" id = "gyroscopesensor-gyroscopechanged"></div>

 Indicates that the gyroscope sensor data has changed.
 The timestamp parameter is the time in nanoseconds at which the event occurred.